Some days, the internet gods are kind. On April 9th, I wrote,

 I have had moderate to severe back pain for the past seven years.
 I have been to see orthopedists, pain specialists, rheumatologists, urologists, chiropractors, physical therapists, acupuncturists, and massage therapists.
 In many cases, I have seen more than one in any given category.
 I had X-rays, CAT scans, MRIs, and electrical probes inserted into my abdomen and legs.
 I had many needles of widely varying gauges stuck in me, grown humans walking on my back, gallons of steroids injected into me.
 I had the protective sheathes of my nerves fried with electricity.
 If you’ve ever had chronic pain, you know that you would probably go to a voodoo priest and drink goat urine if you thought it might help.
 (Sadly, there are apparently no voodoo priests in my area of Massachusetts—or at least none who have a web page.)
 Nobody I went to could help me.
 Not too long ago, I had cause to visit my primary care physician, who is a good old country doctor.
 No specialist certificates, no Ivy League medical school degrees.
 Just a solid GP with some horse sense.
 In a state of despair, I explained my situation to him.
 He said, “Can I try something?
 Does it hurt when I touch you here?”
 OUCH!!!!
 It turns out that I have a condition called “back mice,” also called “episacral lipomas” when it is referred to in the medical literature, which, it turns out, happens rarely.
 I won’t go into the details of what they are, because that’s not important to the story.
 What’s important is what the doctor said next.
 “There’s hardly anything on them in the literature,” he said.
 “The thing is, they don’t show up on any scans.
 They’re impossible to diagnose unless you actually touch the patient’s back.”
 I thought back to all the specialists I had seen over the years.
 None of the doctors ever once touched my back.
 Not one.
 My massage therapist actually found the back mice, but she didn’t know what they were, and neither of us knew that they were significant.
 It turns out that once my GP discovered that these things exist, he started finding them everywhere.
 He told me a story of an eighty-year-old woman who had been hospitalized for “non-specific back pain.”
 They doped her up with opiates and the poor thing couldn’t stand up without falling over.
 He gave her a couple of shots in the right place, and a week later she was fine.
 He has changed my life as well.
 I am not yet all better—we just started treatment two weeks ago—but I am already dramatically better.
 The thing is, my doctor is an empiricist.
 In fact, he is one of the best diagnosticians I know.
 (And I have now met many.)
 He knew about back mice in the first place because he reads the literature avidly.
 But believing in the value of evidence and research is not the same thing as believing that only that which has been tested, measured, and statistically verified has value.
 Evidence should be a tool in the service of judgment, not a substitute for it.
-Isn’t that what we try to teach our students?"Head in the Oven, Feet in the Freezer",
+Isn’t that what we try to teach our students?

 - But I’m not bitter. [↩]